-- 1. Before removing the damper, remove the baffle put the damper into the open (vertical) position - 2.
-Raise the damper following the arrow to disengage it from its brackets - 3.
+- avoid it falling), then put the damper into the open (vertical) position.
+2. Raise the damper following the arrow to disengage it from its brackets - 3.
 Turn the damper towards the right hand side - 4.
 Then lower it into the fire place